 To Add the Sushi Rice and Fillings

-Place the measured sushi rice in the middle of the nori sheet.
-Gently spread the rice with your fingers, leaving an empty strip of nori across the bottom ½ inch (1.5 cm) and top 1 inch (2.5 cm).
-Don't mash the rice, and make sure to spread it evenly so the roll isn't bumpy.
-Tip: Instead of using your fingers, you can use a rice paddle.
-Hold it vertically to avoid mashing the rice.
+Place the measured sushi rice in the middle of the nori.
+Gently spread it with your fingers without mashing, leaving an empty strip of nori across the bottom ½ inch (1.5 cm) and top 1 inch (2.5 cm).
+Spread it evenly so the roll isn't lumpy.Nami's Tip: Instead of using your fingers, you can use a rice paddle held vertically to avoid mashing the rice.
+Or, to keep the rice from sticking, moisten your fingers in vinegared water (tezu) made with ¼ cup (60 ml) water and 2 tsp unseasoned rice vinegar.

-Leave a ¼ inch strip of rice at the bottom, then add the first layer of fillings, beginning with the easy-to-hold ingredients.
-Start with 2 cucumber sticks, lining them up across the width of the nori sheet.
-Then, place the 1 strip unagi, 2 strips shrimp, and 2 strips tamagoyaki, turning the shrimp and unagi on their side edge to keep the first layer compact.
-Finally, add a portion of the simmered shiitake mushrooms last so they won't fall out when rolling.
-Tip: Keep in mind what the filling will look like after it's rolled up.
-I try my best (but don't always succeed) to arrange the ingredients so similar colors are not next to each other.
+First layer of fillings: Leave a ¼-inch (7 mm) strip of rice at the bottom and add the easy-to-hold fillings: 2 sticks cucumber, 2 strips tamagoyaki, 1 strip unagi, and 2 strips shrimp.
+Turn both the unagi and shrimp on their sides to keep the first layer compact.
+Add one portion of simmered shiitake mushrooms last so they won't fall out when rolling.
+Nami's Tip: Keep in mind what the filling will look like after it's rolled up.
+I try my best to arrange the ingredients so similar colors are not next to each other.

-For the second layer, place 2 strips sashimi-grade salmon and 2 strips sashimi-grade tuna on top of the cucumber and unagi.
+Second layer of fillings: Place 2 strips salmon sashimi and 2 strips tunasashimi on top of the cucumber and unagi.

 To Roll the Ehomaki

-Grab the bottom edge of the mat and nori sheet with your thumbs and index fingers.
-Tightly roll the bottom edge over the filling while holding the ingredients in place with your other fingers.
-Lift away the mat slightly as you roll firmly until the rice at the bottom and top edges meet.
+Hold the ingredients in place with the fingers of both hands.
+Grab the bottom edge of the mat with your thumbs and index fingers, then tightly roll the bottom edge over the filling.
+Lift away the mat slightly as you roll firmly until the bottom and top rice meet.

-Press it through the mat to tighten the rice and filling.
+Press it through the mat to tighten the roll and secure the seam.

-Now, hold the lifted edge of the mat with one hand and pull it forward as you use your other hand to finish rolling the rest of the way.
-Then, release the edge of the mat and press the roll through the mat to correct its shape.
-Continue rolling the rest of the ehomaki.
+Now, lift the bottom edge with one hand, pulling the mat forward as you finish rolling the rest of the way with your other hand.
+Then, place the mat on top of the roll and press/squeeze with both hands to correct the shape.
+Repeat to roll the rest of the ehomaki.

 To Serve